 Pricing & Availability

 Priced at an impressive MSRP of CHF 51,000 (around $61,000 USD at the time of me writing this brief review,) the timekeeper’s production will be limited to mere 50 pieces.
-Although the number of wristwatches that will soon arrive to select Girard-Perregaux boutiques around the world clearly doesn’t help the piece to become true rarity in the foreseeable future, the gadget will probably start gaining in resale value fairly soon after all pieces are sold out.
+Although the number of wristwatches that will soon arrive to select Girard-Perregaux boutiques around the world doesn’t help the piece to become a true rarity in the foreseeable future, the gadget will probably start gaining in resale value fairly soon after all pieces are sold out.

-I highly doubt that the limited edition ww.tc may be considered a good investment since the initial drop in value after you first put the watch on your own wrist will probably never be offset if you factor in inflation.
+I highly doubt that the limited edition ww.tc may be considered a good investment since the initial drop in value after you first put the trinket on your own wrist will probably never be offset if you factor in inflation.
 Yet, for a collector primarily interested in modern timepieces, this ww.tc World Wide Time Control JOHN HARRISON may very well be the rare example of a watch that is worth every penny that the manufacturer asks for it.

 Build quality: 5/5

 Girard-Perregaux ww.tc World Wide Time Control John Harrison (ref.
 49870-53-R12-BA6A) specification